 My passion and purpose for working on ‘all things economic abuse’ came from conversations with victim-survivors.
 I heard how economic control took away their freedom and stopped them from achieving their full potential.

 I discovered that there were no practice responses to economic abuse - it wasn't even named in policy.
 So, in 2008, I undertook the first piece of research on economic abuse in the UK to understand the issue better.
-This led me to develop the Economic Power & Control Wheel, which demonstrates the variety of tactics abusers use.
-The Wheel is now applied widely in practice across the globe and has been translated into several languages.

-In 2016 I was appointed a Churchill Fellow, travelling to Australia and the US to learn about approaches to economic abuse.
+In 2016 I was appointed a Churchill Fellow, travelling to Australia and the US to learn about best practice approaches to economic abuse.
 Having seen what could be done, I was determined that women in the UK should have access to the same.

 Inspired by this international learning, I founded the charity Surviving Economic Abuse (SEA) in the UK which I led as CEO between January 2017 and May 2024.
 During this time, I pioneered innovative practice, policy, regulatory and legislative approaches to economic abuse.
 A summary of my achievements can be found here and I feature as a 'Portrait of a Social Entrepreneur' in How To Change The World by Jo Owen.